 Progress on the HDI has been considerable at the country level.
-For example, Ethiopia increased its HDI value by more than half; Rwanda by nearly half; five countries, including Angola and Zambia, by more than a third; Work has helped people achieve a better level of human development in the low human development ic link but in ic link but in come four income four income matical and 23 countries, including Bangladesh, the Democratic Republic of the Congo and Nepal, by more than a fifth.
+For example, Ethiopia increased its HDI value by more than half; Rwanda by nearly half; five countries, including Angola and Zambia, by more than a third; Work has helped people achieve a better level of human development is in the low human development I ic link b Income four ind matical and 23 countries, including Bangladesh, the Democratic Republic of the Congo and Nepal, by more than a fifth.
 It is also encouraging that the fastest progress was among low human development countries.